GuptaAman08/NestJs/README.md

 # nestjs-from-scratch

-In this tiny project, I had tried to build hello world sort of server using NestJs without using nest-cli.
-This helps clearing our basic understanding, the core modules of nestjs and lastly how can you setup the nest server with bare minimum stuff.
+In this repository, we are going to build different NestJs projects.
+Each of which corresponds to one directory at root level.
+The main intention to get fundamental understanding of the core NestJs as well as get hands-on experience with advance concepts in NestJs.